raspberrypilearning/c3-wolfram-weather-dashboard/en/step_4.md

 --- /task ---

-Now you can run `weatherDashboard` with any city simply by running the function above, and then running the function with a specific location.
+Now, you can run `weatherDashboard` with any city simply by running the function above, and then running the function with a specific location.
 You will need to use the Freeform Entry box as described in the 'Explore weather data' step.

 ![Final Interface](images/SF.png)

 --- task ---
 Run the `weatherDashboard` function with a few different cities.

-You can also use `$GeoLocationCity` to use the location of your own computer as the city.
+You can also use `$GeoLocationCity` to set the location of your own computer as the city.

 ```
 weatherDashboard[$GeoLocationCity]